Titanexx/NightWriter/readme.md

 Enjoy !

 # How to install on a server ?
-## With host
+## On the host
 ### The frontend

 The frontend uses [vitejs](https://github.com/vitejs/vite)

-Prequesite : node 16.x
+Prequesite: node 16.x

 ```
 cd front